QED-DeveloperPortal/qed-developer-portal-public/_posts/2023/2023-05-17-how-chatgpt-is-changing-education-6a6608.md

 ---
 title: "How ChatGPT is changing education"
 slug: "how-chatgpt-is-changing-education-6a6608"
-author: tim
+author: Kaila
 categories: Public
 classification: Public
 tags: [technology,ai]
 date: 2023-05-17 05:08:24
 updatedBy: Joyclyn
-updated: 2025-04-29 01:31:43
+updated: 2025-09-19 15:04:43
 likes: 3
 ---

 # The future of learning: How AI-powered ChatGPT is changing education

-**Written and compiled by Tim Foote, 24/2/2023**
+**Written and compiled by Kaila Foote, 24/2/2023**

 If you haven't heard by now, ChatGPT is taking the world by storm.
 It is already transforming how we use technology in many areas of life, and has set the record for the fastest adopted "app" on the internet so far (100 million users in just 2 months).
 But before we go into the why's and how's, let's explore what ChatGPT is and is not...

 ## Putting the GPT in Chat
 ### GPT

 What is GPT?
 GPT stands for Generative Pre-trained Transformer.
 It's a type of large language model (LLM) that uses artificial intelligence to generate text.
 Specifically, GPT models are trained on large amounts of data, such as books, articles, and other written materials, to learn the patterns and structures of language.
 It is an evolution of BERT (bidirectional encoder representations from transformers) which was invented by Google in 2018 to enhance their search and translation capabilities.

 Once a GPT model is trained, it can be used to generate new text based on a given prompt or context.
 For example, if you input a sentence into a GPT model, it can generate a paragraph or essay based on that sentence.
 This makes GPT models extremely versatile, as they can be used for a wide range of applications, such as language translation, text summarisation, and even creative writing.